⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 The difference was awareness.

-Knowing the legal stages does not stop escalation.
+Understanding legal stages does not stop escalation.

-But it tells you when the ground has shifted.
+But it reveals when the ground shifts.

 Closing